rantsandruse/pytorch_lstm_01intro/README.md

 ##  Introduction

 As I was teaching myself pytorch for applications in deep learning/NLP, I noticed that there are certainly no lacking of tutorials and examples.
-However, I consistently find more explanations of the hows' than whys'.
+However, I consistently find a lot more explanations of the hows' than the whys'.

-I believe that **knowing the how's without understanding why's is quite dangerous**.
-It's like applying the chainsaw without reading the section about when not to use it.
+I believe that **knowing the how's without understanding the whys' is quite dangerous**.
+It's like applying a chainsaw without reading the section about when not to use it.
 Besides, unlike experimental sciences where your experiments either succeed or fail, botched deep learning experiments **may look like they succeed** if the code "runs" and the result looks "reasonably good".
-By "botched" I mean suboptimal or worse still, fundmentally incorrect.
+By "botched" I mean suboptimal or worse still, fundamentally incorrect.

 The other reason for knowing the whys' is innovation.
-Without understanding the fundementals, it's hard to grasp the theoretical and practical motivations or identify the limitations of the state-of-art methodologies, both of which are critical steps to moving the field forward.
+Without understanding the fundamentals, it's hard to grasp the theoretical and practical motivations or identify the limitations of the state-of-art methodologies, both of which are critical steps to improving the status quo.

-Besides, knowing the hows' alone will let you practice deep learning to a certain extent, but won't help you understand deep learning and further iterate & innovate.
-In order to build on the existing methodologies (or at least apply them correctly), you need to dig a little (or a lot) deeper: Understand the theoretical and practical motivations.
-Identify the alternatives.
-Evaluate the trade-offs.
-Grind over the shortfalls of your model and how you may improve them.
-Observe and summarize the research trends over time and think about what's next.

-So I developed this set of beginner to intermediate level tutorials, where I hope to provide a balanced account of the hows' **AND** the whys'.
+So I developed this set of beginner-to-intermediate level tutorials, where I hope to provide a balanced account of the hows' **AND** the whys'.
 At the end of 10 days, I hope that you will be inspired to: Understand the theoretical and practical motivations.
 Identify the alternatives.
 Evaluate the trade-offs.
 Grind over the shortfalls of your model and how you may improve them.
 Observe and summarize the research trends over time and brainstorm over what's next.